-My son came home from college for the weekend and is distraught to find that there is no food in the fridge.
+My son came home from college for the weekend and was distraught to find that there is no food in the fridge.

 “You promised you’d have food when I came home!”